compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/sequences.md

 - [X] Move forward and backward in the sequence of images using the slider.
 - [X] Make a copy of your sequence using the `Duplicate` action.
 - [X] Make a capture (i.e. create an image of current position in the sequence) using the `Capture` action.
-- [X] Add the sequence to your favorite, using the `Add to favorites` action.
+- [X] Add the sequence to your selection, using the `Add to selection` action.
-- [X] Remove the sequence from your favorites, using the `Remove from favorites` action.
+- [X] Remove the sequence from your selection, using the `Remove from selection` action.

 ## Content extension